3 ON YOUR SIDE: Contractor steals thousands of dollars from Rhea County Man

 "Just do your do diligence, background check them," said Mason.

-Deputies say Allen Yother lives in Hamilton County and he will have 10 days to turn himself in before an warrant is issued.
+Deputies say Allen Yother lives in Hamilton County and he will have 10 days to turn himself in before a warrant is issued.

 We've reached out to Yother but never received a response.